LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Social Messaging/social-messaing-configuration-guide.md

 6. Each consumer direct message to any of these accounts or a public Tweet which contains any of these accounts handles, will generate a conversation in the Conversational Cloud

 {: .important}
-**Note:** Do not use the Social Messaging connector for Facebook conversations!
+**Note:** Do not use the Social Messaging connector for Facebook conversations.

 ### Optional configuration steps (for all customers)